 This clinic is presented in 5 blog posts, each with one of Karlyn’s five essential technique focus points:

-Focus Point #1.
-Hand Placement: How to properly set up the stroke (link to Part 1)
+Part 1.
+Hand Placement: How to properly set up the stroke

 Faster Freestyle Swimming: Part 3 — Wrist Awareness and The Power of the Y